Lazy-Solutions/AdvancedSceneManager/guides/Scenes.md

 Finally, just press import, and the imported scenes will now be usable in ASM.

 Blacklist can be configured in [settings](Scene%20manager%20window.md#assets-page).

+> Whitelist is also available since ASM 2.2.
 ## Persistent scenes

 Persistent scenes are scenes that do not automatically close when a collection is closed.
 This can be specified in the [scene popup](Scene%20manager%20window.md#scene-popup).